3 Benefits to Mindfulness for Better Productivity

 If meditation really isn’t for you, no worries!
 You can achieve the same benefits through other mindfulness practices such as mindful walking and/or breathing.

-Whatever you choose, start practicing this important essential skill today.
+Whatever you choose, the benefits to mindfulness are far-reaching, so you need to start practicing this important essential skill today.

 Case Western Reserve University.
 “Mindfulness in the Workplace Improves Employee Focus, Attention, Behavior, New Management-Based Research Concludes.”
 ScienceDaily, ScienceDaily, 10 Mar.
 2016, www.sciencedaily.com/releases/2016/03/160310141455.htm.